Report an Error

 The GeForce 6200 LE AGP was a graphics card by NVIDIA, launched in April 2005.
 Built on the 110 nm process, and based on the NV44 A1 graphics processor, the card supports DirectX 9.0c.
 The NV44 A1 graphics processor is an average sized chip with a die area of 110 mm² and 75 million transistors.
 It features 2 pixel shaders and 1 vertex shaders, 2 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 128 MB DDR memory on the card, which are connected using a 64-bit memory interface.
 The GPU is operating at a frequency of 350 MHz, memory is running at 266 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce 6200 LE AGP does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce 6200 LE AGP is connected to the rest of the system using an AGP 8x interface.

 ||Apr 4th, 2005